pingcap/docs-cn/CONTRIBUTING.md

 2. Click the `Compare & pull request` button next to your `new-branch-name` branch to create your PR.
 See [Pull Request Title Style](https://github.com/pingcap/community/blob/master/contributors/commit-message-pr-style.md#pull-request-title-style).

 Now, your PR is successfully submitted!
 After this PR is merged, you will automatically become a contributor to TiDB documentation.

+## Guideline for choosing the affected version(s)

+When you create a Pull Request, you need to choose the release version to which your document change applies in the description template on your Pull Request page.

+If your change fits one of the following situations, it is recommended to **CHOOSE THE MASTER BRANCH ONLY**.
+After the PR is merged, the change will be soon displayed on the [Dev page of the PingCAP documentation website](https://docs.pingcap.com/tidb/dev/).
+After the next major or minor version of TiDB is released, the change will also be displayed on the website page for the new version.

+- Relates to a documentation enhancement, such as supplementing missing or incomplete document contents.
+- Fixes inaccurate or incorrect document contents, including values, descriptions, examples, or typos.
+- Involves a documentation refactor in a specific topic module.

+If your change fits one of the following situations, **CHOOSE THE AFFECTED RELEASE BRANCH(ES) AND MASTER**:

+- Involves a feature behavior change that relates to a specific version.
+- Involves a compatibility change, including changing the default value of a configuration item or a system variable.
+- Fixes format to resolve a display error
+- Fixes broken links

 ## Contact